sillihkram/Bruteforcing-SSH/README.md

 # Bruteforcing-SSH
 ========

 This is a demo which will exploit SSH on a linux host.
-Once SSH access is gained, privilege escalation is used to become root. *Note* this README and demo is still under developement.
+In this demo we also show you how to mitigate the risk using a simple `iptables` rule.
+Bonus section: Once SSH access is gained, privilege escalation can be used to become root. *Note* this README and demo are both still under developement.

 Downloading Dictionary Files